PieroCaramutt/PieroCaramutt/README.md

 - ⚡ Fun fact: ...
 -->
 Software Developer Grad @ Sheridan College <br>
-🔭 I'm currently looking to land a career on my field
+🔭 I'm currently looking to land a career on my field <br>
 🤔 You can help me with some feedback!
-I'm always looking to learn new lenguages or technologies 📫 You can reach me at caramutt@sheridancollege.ca
+I'm always looking to learn new lenguages or technologies <br>
+📫 You can reach me at caramutt@sheridancollege.ca  <br>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=PieroCaramutt&layout=compact)